 Incremental TCC Revenuep,B = the auction revenue derived from the sale of Incremental TCCs plus Incremental TCC payments received by NY Transco pursuant to Section 20.2.3 of the ISO OATT for each project p as discussed in Section 6.13.3.2 above allocated for Billing Period B. The revenues from the sale of Incremental TCCs in the ISO’s six month Sub-Auctions of each Centralized TCC Auction shall be allocated uniformly across all hours of the Billing Period;

-Outage Cost Adjustmentp,B = the Outage Charges determined pursuant to OATT Section 6.13.3.2.1 for any hour in the Day-Ahead Market during which the project p is modeled to be wholly or partially out of service aggregated across all hours in Billing Period B;
+Cost Adjustmentp,B = the settlements described in Section 6.13.3.2.1 above and determined pursuant to Section 19.2.4.10 of Attachment M to the ISO OATT for each project p, aggregated across all hours in Billing Period B;

 Transmission District Cost Allocationt,p = the proportion of the cost of project p allocated to Transmission District t, as set forth in Section 36.2 of Attachment 1 to Attachment DD; provided, however, that the proportion of the cost of project p allocated to the NYPA North Subzone shall be included in the percentage for Niagara Mohawk Power Corporation d/b/a National Grid set forth in Section 36.2.